populist-vote/platform/README.md

 To start the api server, run `cargo watch -x run` which will type check, compile, and run your code.
 The GraphQL playground will then be live at http://localhost:1234 for you to execute queries and mutations against the specified database.

+To run certain mutations and queries which require staff or superuser permissions, you can add an `Authorization` token to the HTTP headers section of the playground.
+You can login to `https://staging.populist.us` or `https://populist.us` and grab the value from the `access_token` cookie in your browsers developer tools.
+Add this to the http headers like so: `"Authorization" : "Bearer <TOKEN>"`

 ## Command Line

 The `/cli` crate compiles an executable binary that serves as the Populist CLI.
 You can run the cli locally and learn more about usage with `./target/debug/cli --help`